 Second degree burns (partial thickness burns) affect both the epidermis and portions of the dermis.
 These types of burns cause blistering.
 These burns require longer periods of time to heal and may result in permanent scarring.
 They may sometimes require skin grafting if they extend deep into the dermis.
 Second degree burns can result from exposure to hot or scalding fluids or from flash and flame injuries.

 Third degree burns (full thickness burns) affect all layers of the skin.
 These burns are severe and always require skin grafting as they result in the destruction of skin cells.
 These burns may result from prolonged exposure to flame, chemicals, electricity, scalding liquids or steam.

 Fourth degree burns (full thickness burns) affect all layers of the skin and also structures below the skin, such as tendons, bone, ligaments and muscles.
 These burns are not painful, owing to destruction of nerve endings.
 They may occur from prolonged exposure to flame or electrical injury.
 These burns always require surgery or grafting to close the wounds.
 Fourth degree burns often result in permanent disability and may require lengthy rehabilitation.
 Fourth degree burns can be life-threatening and may require amputation due to the severe nature of fourth degree burn injuries.

 An understanding of the structure of the skin is necessary to understand how burn injuries are classified.
 The skin is divided into three layers, the epidermis, the dermis and the hypodermis (subcutaneous) layers.
 Burns are classified as to the extent that they affect the layers of skin.
-Fourth degree burns affect all three layers of skin and structures below the skin, such as bone and muscle.
+Fourth degree burn affect all three layers of skin and structures below the skin, such as bone and muscle.
 Fourth degree burns can be life-threatening and survivors are often left with serious disability and disfigurement.